litzebauer/game-recommender/README.md

 - **RAWG API** - Game database and information
 - **IsThereAnyDeal (ITAD)** - Game pricing and deals

+## 🤖 AI Agent Architecture

+The core game recommendation logic is powered by a LangGraph agent that orchestrates multiple AI models and external APIs.
+For a detailed visual representation of the agent workflow, see the [Game Recommendation Graph Diagram](./game-recommendation-graph-diagram.md).

+The agent follows a sophisticated multi-step process:

+1. **Query Analysis** - Understands user intent and requirements
+2. **Game Search** - Searches external APIs for relevant games
+3. **Data Enrichment** - Fetches detailed descriptions and pricing
+4. **Quality Assessment** - Evaluates results and decides whether to refine the search
+5. **Recommendation Generation** - Creates personalized recommendations

+This architecture enables the system to provide high-quality, contextual game recommendations while adapting to different query complexities and result qualities.

 ## 🚀 Getting Started

 ### Prerequisites